Childhood Illness Policy

 None |

-HEPATITIS A* |
+Hepititis A |

-Exclude seven days after onset of jaundice or seven days after symptoms |
+Exclude until 7 days after onset of jaundice (or 7 days after symptom onset if no jaundice). |

-If outbreak of Hep A, local HPU will advise |
+In an outbreak of hepatitis A, your local HPT will advise on control measures. |

 None |

-Hep B and C and HIV are bloodborne not infectious on casual. |
+Hepatitis B and C and HIV are blood borne viruses that are not infectious through casual contact. |

 Until recovered |